provenance-io/provenance/x/marker/spec/README.md

 The marker module provides various tools for defining fractional ownership and control.
 Markers can be created and managed by normal Msg requests or through the governance process.
 A marker can have many users with explicit control or none at all.
-A marker can be used to create a coin that can be freely exchange or one that requires facilitated transfer by the marker itself when invoked by a user/process with appropriate permisisons.
+A marker can be used to create a coin that can be freely exchange or one that requires facilitated transfer by the marker itself when invoked by a user/process with appropriate permissions.

 ## Contents